There are 3 common types of cage based pulse jet systems:

 Their performance forgiveness level is less than a pulse-jet cage style baghouse.

-Large hoppers to help with high dust loadings and pre-coating helps with fine particulate to prolong the life of the filter.
+Large hoppers help with high dust loadings and pre-coating helps with fine particulate to prolong the life of the filter.

-It is important than when purchasing a cartridge dust collection system that maintenance access to clean side of the system is easy.
+It is important when purchasing a cartridge dust collection system that maintenance access to the clean side of the system is easy.
 Many OEM’s fail to install inspection hatches.

 We can provide help with filter change-outs, troubleshooting and the correct selection of media for your system.